 Here I want to share with you a pork and a chicken version of this popular street food.

 Grilled Pork Satay Skewers

-These grilled Pork Satay Skewers are cooked within minutes and no marinating needed.
+These grilled Pork Satay Skewers are cooked within minutes and no marinating is needed.

 Moist grilled pork tenderloin cooked with a rich and flavorful homemade satay sauce.